tewhey-lab/tewhey-lab.github.io/gratitude/index.md

 ### Postdoctoral Fellow Opportunities:
 We are currently seeking <Strong>two</Strong> highly motivated Postdoctoral Fellows to join our interdisciplinary team focused on advancing the understanding and treatment of inflammatory lung diseases.
 Our lab integrates cutting-edge approaches in lung biology, molecular biology, bioinformatics, and nanomedicine to develop targeted therapeutic strategies.

-<Strong>Position 1</Strong>: Postdoctoral Fellow – Lung Biology & Molecular Mechanisms
+<Strong>Position 1: Postdoctoral Fellow – Lung Biology & Molecular Mechanisms</Strong>
 We are looking for a postdoctoral researcher with strong expertise in:
 - Molecular biology techniques (e.g., CRISPR/Cas9, qPCR, Western blot, RNA-seq)
 - Bioinformatics and sequencing data analysis